fukatani/stacked_generalization/Readme.md

 print("Accuracy: %f" % sl.oob_score_)

 ```
 #####3) Caching stage1 blend_data and trained model. (optional)

+If cache is exists, recalculation for stage 0 will be skipped.
+This function is useful for stage 1 tuning.
 ```python
 sl = StackedClassifier(bclf, clfs, save_stage0=True, save_dir='stack_temp')
 ```